-All information on eligible works is provided by the NSW Natural Resource Access Regulator (NRAR) who conducted the eligible works assessment against the eligibility criteria in the policy on behalf of the department.
+All information on eligible works is provided by NRAR who conducted the eligible works assessment against the eligibility criteria in the policy on behalf of the department.

-It is the same as the 2008/09 Scenario except the inclusion of eligible infrastructure that was approved, but as of timing of writing this report not yet constructed at one property.
+It is the same as the 2008/09 Scenario, with the inclusion of any eligible infrastructure that was approved, but not yet constructed in 2008/09.
+For the Macquarie Valley, these scenarios are the same.

-3.2.4 Plan Limit compliance
+3.2.4 Plan Limit Compliance Scenarios

-Plan Limit compliance is assessed using two model scenarios to assess compliance at two scales - individual and valley.
+Plan limit compliance is assessed using two model scenarios to assess compliance at two scales - individual and valley.

-Individual entitlements (Individual Impacts Scenario)
+Individual entitlements (Individual Impact Scenario)

-Entitlements were calculated by analysing the results from the Eligible Development Scenario using a utility program to simulate the effect of the proposed accounting rules on floodplain harvesting9.
-The utility estimates the entitlement that would be required, in conjunction with the accounting rules, to achieve the required impact on long term floodplain harvesting diversions.
+Entitlements were calculated by analysing the results from the Eligible Development Scenario using a utility program to simulate the effect of the proposed accounting rules on floodplain harvesting.
+The utility estimates the entitlement which would be required, in conjunction with the accounting rules, to achieve any required impact on long term floodplain harvesting diversions.

 The utility assumes that the same impact should apply to each individual entitlement.
-To test this, the entitlements and proposed accounting rules have been added into the Eligible Development Scenario to create a new scenario, the Individual Impacts Scenario.
+To test this, the entitlements and proposed accounting rules have been added into the Eligible Development Scenario to create a new scenario, the Individual Impact Scenario.

-This process of designing the entitlement and assessing the impact of the rules takes into account the partial rainfall runoff harvesting exemption.
+This process of designing the entitlement and assessing the impact of the rules takes into account the partial rainfall-runoff harvesting exemption.
 The exemption is described in Section 2.5.

-Valley Scale Compliance Scenario)
+Valley scale (Valley Compliance Scenario)

-This scenario uses the Current Conditions Scenario with proposed accounting rules and individual floodplain harvesting entitlements to demonstrate modelled diversions comply with the Plan Limit, which is set for the valley.
+This scenario uses the Current Conditions Scenario and proposed accounting rules and individual floodplain harvesting entitlements in accordance with the policy to demonstrate modelled diversions comply with the plan limit, which is set for the valley.